Authored by the expert who managed and guided the team behind the Croatia Property Pack

 So, is now a good time?

-This is not financial or investment advice, and we do not know your personal situation, so please do your own research and consult with local professionals before making any purchase decision.
+This is not financial or investment advice, because we do not know your budget, tax position, financing or personal plans, so you should do your own research before buying property in the Croatian Islands.

 Is it smart to buy now in the Croatian Islands, or should I wait as of 2026?